Feb 21, 2013 by Christian Stork

 Not So Anonymous

-“I liken him more to an embedded journalist or media liaison,” explains a close friend of Brown’s, Kevin Gallagher.
-The two met in New York City during the summer of 2012 at the HOPE9 Conference (HOPE stands for Hackers on Planet Earth), and have remained close.
+“I liken him more to an embedded journalist or media liaison,” explains a Kevin Gallagher, a close friend of Brown.
+The two met in New York City during the summer of 2012 at the HOPE9 Conference (HOPE stands for Hackers On Planet Earth), and have remained close.
 Since his arrest in September, Gallagher says, “[Brown] calls me on average once every two weeks.”

 According to Gallagher, Brown wasn’t much of a hacker.
 He was “unabashedly lacking [the] skills” to access protected databases or participate in the big activities coordinated through certain Anonymous IRCs.
 Brown simply acted as a go-to source for media when big Anonymous operations were conducted.
 It was a dangerous position to put oneself into, and few did.